danielzotti/aws-lambda-layers-test/README.md

 # AWS Lambda Layers Test
 A simple project to test AWS Lambda functions & Layers written in TypeScript

+## I just want to try it!
+Open a terminal and run these commands:
+- `cd layers` # enter the layers folder
+- `npm run build:all` # install all dependencies and transpile TypeScript code into JS
+- `cd ../test-layer` # enter the lambda function folder
+- `npm run first-start` # install dependencies and run the lambda function locally using serverless offline plugin

 ## Folder structure
 - `layers` the folder that contains all layers: